CU Financial Management is a community-driven organization committed to strengthening the places we call home.

 Windmill also matches our team members with program participants to mentor them as they begin their professional journey in Canada.

-CU Financial Management has partnered with First Tee — Atlantic as one of their Regional Champions to support programs that “level the playing field” for all youth.
-Funds directly facilitate the delivery of introductory golf environments in equity-deserving communities across all four Atlantic provinces.
+CU Financial Management has partnered with First Tee as their Atlantic Canadian Regional Sponsor to support programs that ‘level the playing field’ for all youth.

 Providing financial assistance to post-secondary students helps close the achievement gap.
 CU Financial Management believes in the impact providing a helping hand to emerging leaders at the start of their careers can make in our communities and economies.

 We award four bursaries (one in each Atlantic Canadian province) at accredited universities or colleges for first-year or returning students.

 The Atlantic Canadian provinces have among the highest poverty rates in Canada, with inflation and cost of living increases exasperating the issue.We support food security organizations and projects to address this area of need.

 The impacts of climate change have brought more devastating storms and weather-related disasters to our region.
 Given the increased frequency and severity of these events, we support our communities through emergency response and relief agencies.